 Easy chocolate peanut butter date energy balls.
 No bake recipe with dates, oats, peanut butter and cocoa powder.
 Can also be made into bars.
-Meal prep for a busy week to always have a healthy snack on hand.
+Meal prep for a busy week to always have a perfect healthy snack on hand.
 Kid friendly vegan and dairy free recipe that can easily be made gluten free.

 - Peanut butter - Not only is peanut butter delicious, and a great source of protein, it's used as an amazing egg free binding agent in these energy balls.

 - Cocoa powder - you can also use cacao powder.

 - Vanilla extract